A Modern Agreement

 The NAFTA Factor

 The outcome of the ongoing NAFTA negotiations, and particularly the regional value content requirements on autos, will have some effect on how Canada’s auto sector chooses to use the CPTPP.
 The CPTPP provides Canada’s auto sector with the ability to import critical auto components from Japan, such as touch screens and other modern components, in a more cost-effective, tariff-free manner.
 But there will be a downside for Canada’s auto parts sector.
 The CPTPP’s low content requirement of 45% for finished vehicles and 30-45% for automotive parts means Canadian-based auto makers will be more inclined to purchase a higher volume of auto parts from low-cost locations via the CPTPP, rather than from Canadian or U.S. auto parts makers.
-A drop in the purchase of auto parts from U.S. parts makers would exacerbate the trade imbalance between the U.S. and Canada in a sector that has been at the heart of the NAFTA negotiations.
+A drop in the purchase of auto parts from U.S. parts makers would exacerbate the trade imbalance between the U.S. and Canada in a sector that was at the heart of the NAFTA negotiations.

 While most parties agreed on the critical aspects of the CPTPP, certain bones of contention remained.